josephschneiderzsx-maker/servotel-landing-page/README.md

     ```

 ### Step 4: Run the Server with a Process Manager
-Using a process manager like **PM2** is highly recommended to keep your application running continuously.
+Using a process manager like **PM2** is highly recommended to keep your application running continuously and enable production mode correctly.

 1.  **Install PM2 globally:**
     ```bash
     sudo npm install -g pm2
     ```

-2.  **Start your server with PM2:**
+2.  **Start your server for the first time:**
+    Navigate to your deployment directory.
+Run the `start` command with the `NODE_ENV=production` flag.
+This is crucial to enable all security features.
     ```bash
     cd /var/www/servotel
-    pm2 start server.js --name servotel-app
+    NODE_ENV=production pm2 start server.js --name servotel-app
     ```

 3.  **Save the process list and enable startup on reboot:**
     ```bash
     pm2 save
     pm2 startup
+    ```
+    (Follow the on-screen instructions provided by the `startup` command).

+4.  **For future updates:**
+    After updating your files, use the `restart` command.
+The `--update-env` flag ensures that any changes to `NODE_ENV` are applied.
+    ```bash
+    NODE_ENV=production pm2 restart servotel-app --update-env
     ```

 ### Step 5: Configure Nginx as a Reverse Proxy